 Nevertheless, the melting point of Ag-In-Cd alloy (~790 ̊C), the eutectic temperature of boron carbide (B4C) and Fe (~1150 ̊C), and the eutectic temperature of Fe and Zr (~950 ̊C) are lower than the temperature (≳1 200) at which Zr-alloy fuel cladding begins to be intensively oxidized under severe accident conditions.
 Accordingly, the control rods may melt and collapse before the reactor core is significantly damaged in the case of severe accidents.

 The following inherent characteristics are required in accident tolerant control rods:

 - The reactivity worth of ATCR should be comparable to or exceed that of conventional CR.

-- The neutron-absorbing materials used in ATCR should have sufficiently high melting point and high eutectic temperature with cladding to prevent breakage of the CRs prior to extensive fuel rod failure in a severe accident, thus avoiding uncontrollable recriticality even if unborated water is injected for emergency cooling of the core.
+- The neutron-absorbing materials used in ATCR should have a sufficiently high melting point and high eutectic temperature with cladding to prevent CR breakage from extensive fuel rod failure in a severe accident, thus avoiding uncontrollable recriticality even if coolant without boron is injected for emergency cooling of the core.

 The main idea is to replace the conventional neutron-absorbing materials with proper ceramic materials that satisfy the above requirements.
-The candidate of a new absorber material for ATC includes gadolinia (Gd2O3), samaria (Sm2O3), europia (Eu2O3), dysprosia (Dy2O3), hafnia (HfO2).
+The candidate of a new absorber material for ATC includes gadolinium (Gd2O3), samarium (Sm2O3), europium (Eu2O3), dysprosium (Dy2O3), hafnia (HfO2).
 The melting point of these materials and the liquefaction temperature with Fe are higher than the rapid zirconium alloy oxidation temperature.